-Example Problems • Problem Statement: Disneyland has N tourists and M attractions.
-Each tourist is interested in a set of attractions and will be happy if they can visit at least one.
-Each attraction has a limit on the number of tourists that can visit.
+Example Problems • Problem Statement: Disneyland has n visitors and m attractions.
+Each visitor is interested in a set of attractions and will be happy if they can ride at least one.
+Each attraction has a limit on the number of visitors that can ride.

-In addition, certain tourists are entitled to visit during magic hours.
-Only some of the rides are open during magic hours.
-The normal limits don't apply but at most K tourists can visit during magic hours.
+In addition, certain visitors are entitled to enter during magic hours.
+Only some of the attractions are open during magic hours.
+The normal limits don't apply but at most k visitors can enter during magic hours.

-What is the maximum number of tourists that can be made happy?
+What is the maximum number of visitors that can be made happy?

-Example Problems • Input Format: First line 3 integers, N, M, K. 1 < K, M, N < 1000.
+- Input Format: First line 3 integers, n, m, k. - $1 \leq n, m, k \leq 1000.$

-Next line contains M integers, the limits for each of the attractions.
-Next line contains M boolean values.
-The ith is 1 iff attraction i is open during magic hours.
+Next line contains m integers, the limits for each of the attractions.

+Next line contains m integers.
+The ith is 1 iff attraction i is open during magic hours, or 0 otherwise.

-The next N lines each describe a tourist.
-Each line is of the form b C x1 ... xC where b is 1 if this tourist is eligible for magic hours, 0 otherwise, C is the number of attractions the tourist is interested in and $\{x1, ..., xC\}$ is the set of attractions.
-Attractions are 1 indexed.
-There are at most 2000 tourist attraction pairs.
+The next n lines each describe a visitor.
+Each line is of the form b C x1 $\dots$ xC where hours.

+- b is 1 if this visitor is eligible for magic hours, or 0 otherwise. - C is the number of attractions the visitor is interested in and - $\{x_1, \ldots, x_C\}$ is the set of these attractions, 1-indexed.
+There are at most 2000 visitor-attraction pairs.